How to Attract Younger Customers to Your Financial Institution

 Download the AI Checklist

-A focus on attracting and retaining millennial and Gen Z customers will set FIs up for growth and success—but they’ll need to harness the strategy to do so.
-In this blog, we explore key characteristics from these younger customers, what they care about in their FIs, and what FIs can do to attract them by leveraging new technologies.
+In this blog, we explore the key characteristics of these younger customers, what they care about in their FIs, and what FIs can do to attract them by leveraging new technologies and leaning on digital banking solutions.

 Millennials have long held a stereotype of being untrusting, uninspired, and selfish.
-There’s a good reason for that—they’ve battled a constant stream of economic challenges, from the Great Recession to the pandemic to volatile markets during post-pandemic recovery.
-Today, they face a tough job market and wage stagnation.
-As a result, millennials are rate sensitive.
-Nearly half actively track rates and are willing to move money to different accounts for better rates.
+There’s a good reason for that — they’ve battled a constant stream of economic challenges, from the Great Recession to the pandemic to volatile markets during post-pandemic recovery.

 When looking at a financial institution to open an account or take a loan from, millennials care most about:

-Where millennials are considered uninspired, Gen Zers have a stereotype of being entitled and lacking work ethic with a (too) strong reliance on technology.
-Even though older generations may look down on the newer, Gen Z is reshaping society and industries at large.
-Their dedication to social justice movements and skills at spreading information online is uniquely putting major pressure on companies to share their corporate values.
-59 percent of Gen Zers care about purchasing goods from businesses that align with their values.
+Where millennials are considered uninspired, Gen Zers have a stereotype of being entitled and lacking a work ethic, with a (too) strong reliance on technology.
+Although older generations may look down on the newer ones, Gen Z is reshaping society and industries at large.

 With primary goals around transparency, authenticity, and an intuitive experience, Gen Zers look to their financial institutions to provide:

 Both millennials and Gen Zers clearly prioritize a digital, immediate, and streamlined experience.
 And both groups won’t hesitate to leave their FI if their experience doesn’t match expectations, especially with so much anxiety and financial challenges top of mind.
-To appeal to these priorities, FIs must prioritize new, innovative methods of attracting younger customers, including:

-1. Going digital.
 A fast, intuitive, and valuable mobile app will go a long way for an FI.
 But more than that, the company’s website needs to be able to guide the customer experience.
-The right technology solutions will empower these digital experiences.
-For example, Posh’s Digital Assistant provides a conversational AI chatbot that handles common questions, streamlines banking operations, and answers questions while redirecting to human agents when needed
+The right technology solutions will empower these digital experiences while building customer trust.

-2. Implementing 24/7 customer service.
-Younger customers don’t want to wait until business hours to get answers to their questions about their account or loan payments.
-While some FIs may look to call centers for off-hours support, a solution like Posh’s Voice Assistant can answer hundreds of questions, authenticate users based on their voice, and save call data to make banking easy—at a fraction of the cost as a call center.
+While some FIs may look to call centers for off-hours support, a solution like Posh’s Voice Assistant can answer hundreds of questions, authenticate users based on their voice, and save call data to make banking easy — at a fraction of the cost of a call center.
+Providing round-the-clock customer service is an effective customer retention strategy that can help reduce customer churn and improve bank customer retention overall.

-3. Guaranteeing positive customer service experiences.
 Frontline operations can truly make or break a customer’s experience.
 With membership itself on the line, FIs need a way to quickly answer questions, cut search time, and improve staff confidence.
-Customer support teams rely on Posh’s Knowledge Assistant to find precise answers to questions, answering within seconds rather than minutes.

 Relevant CTA